I am a feminist, and I’m surrounded by good men.

 This framing is, of course, not solely relevant to crime.
 It applies to all destructive behavior.

 If the woman you have injured wants help from you, RJ provides a framework for involving appropriate people in your community (which alone can go a long way toward healing many instances of sexual misconduct, as secrecy and invisibility is often such a central part of the injury), asking for mediation, and creating a process in which both or all parties participate in deciding how to address and repair the damage that was done.

 Find out about restorative justice.
 You know how to use Google.

 And then ask how you can help.

-If you feel resistant to any of this, particularly the last two, please thoroughly examine your heart, and consider that if you are unwilling to take responsibility for your actions and the damage you feel you have caused, you are quite possibly full of shit.
+If you feel resistant to any of this, particularly the last two, please thoroughly examine your heart, and consider that if you are unwilling to take responsibility for your actions and the damage you feel you have caused, you are quite possibly full of shit, and not worth forgiving.

 The way things have been up until now have allowed you, and countless men like you, to act like assholes with total impunity.
 It was the way the world was.

 It sure as hell isn’t how the world is now.
 And we are NEVER GOING BACK.
 The world, in the excellent words of Tony Kushner, only spins forwards.